Methods

 logger.__proto__.debug === Logger.compose.methods.debug

-Moreover, the entire methods descriptor metadata becomes the prototype.
+Moreover, the entire `methods` [descriptor metadata](https://stampit.js.org/essentials/what-is-a-stamp#stamps-metadata-descriptor) becomes the prototype.

 logger.__proto__ === Logger.compose.methods

-If you compose the stamp above with any other stamp, then object instances created from it will also have the .debug method.
+If you compose the stamp above with any other stamp, then object instances created from it will also have the `.debug` method.

 const Server = Logger.compose({